cfengine/documentation/reference/functions/splitstring.markdown

 The regular expression is [unanchored][unanchored].

-If the maximum number of substrings is insufficient to accommodate all the entries, the final entry in the generated `slist` will contain the rest of the un-split string.
+If the maximum number of substrings is insufficient to accommodate all the entries, the rest of the un-split string is thrown away.

 [%CFEngine_function_attributes(string, regex, maxent)%]